 And even if you decide not to share, I promise you’ll love it!
 (You can even eat the top … I won’t tell. 😉 )

-- cooking spray and flour for preparing loaf pan
+- cooking spray and flour for preparing loaf pan (if needed)

 - 2 cups white whole wheat flour